 Jason Suelter, P.E., S.E.

-Outside of his NCEE duties, Suelter is a member of the American Society of Civil Engineers, the American Institute of Steel Construction, and the Diocese of Lincoln Building Committee.
+Besides his NCEES duties, Suelter is a member of the American Society of Civil Engineers, the American Institute of Steel Construction, and the Diocese of Lincoln Building Committee.
 He also serves on the Board of Advisors for Lincoln Pius X Catholic High School.

 Originally from Kansas, Suelter pays it forward to his alma mater, Benedictine College, of Atchison, Kansas.
 He served on the Academic Board, where he was a part of the team that advanced, facilitated, and started an engineering program.
 The Benedictine College of Engineering began in 2009.
 It has grown to over 225 students and 10 full-time professors, and it offers ABET-accredited degrees in chemical, civil, electrical, and mechanical engineering.